 Meals included: Dinner

 - +Day 2 - Dawn chorus + Sossusvlie sunset

-On your first full day of your mountain bike safari tour Namibia we will start with a dawn ride around the farm, again this will be a mixture of farm track and animal tracks with some undulating hills.
+On your first full day of your mountain bike safari tour Namibia we will start with a dawn ride around the Oanab Dam.
+Again this will be a mixture of farm and animal tracks with some undulating hills.
 This is a great time of day to see the animals as they are waking up.
-We will then have breakfast before a vehicle transfer on good gravel roads through the Namib desert to our desert camp in the Sossusvlei area.
+We will then have breakfast before a vehicle transfer on good gravel roads through the Namib desert to our camp in the Sossusvlei area.

-Once we arrive there will be time for a siesta, to allow the heat of the afternoon to dissipate, before embarking on an afternoon ride on trails that will lead us into a truly breathtaking valley, where we will be met by our support team with some sun downers, where we can sit down and marvel at the deep red Namibian sunset.
+Once we arrive at our lodge there will be time for a siesta to allow the heat of the afternoon to dissipate, before embarking on a ride on trails that will lead us into a truly breathtaking valley.
+Here we will be met by our support team with sun downers, and we can sit down and marvel at the deep red Namibian sunset.

 We’ll return to our desert camp accommodation, which lies where the wide grassy valley is sheltered by the Nubib, Tsaris and Naukluft mountains, with a truly awe-inspiring view reaching as far as the dunes of the Namib Desert in the west.